Electron. J. Diff. Eqns., Vol. 2006(2006), No. 121, pp. 1-10.

 Key Words: Minimax inequality; critical point; three solutions; multiplicity results; Dirichlet problem.

-Show me the PDF file (220K), TEX file, and other files for this article.
+Show me the PDF file (220K), TEX file for this article.

 Ghasem Alizadeh Afrouzi